Mind the Gas Port

 The DGI AR-15s vent excess gas out of holes on the ejection port side of the bolt carrier.
 With some ammo, at night, you can see those ports spitting fire like the exhaust pipes of a drag racer–or, if you will, of the Rolls-Royce Merlin engine in the appropriately named Spitfire.

-That DGI gas vents out several inches from a left handed M-16 shooter’s face is not a problem.
+The fact that DGI gas vents out several inches from a left handed AR shooter’s face is not a problem.
 Inches can make a difference with gas ports.

 Pistol Operating Systems